 If you are legally separated from your spouse, you may remain so for as long as the two of you desire.
-There is actually no need for you to get a divorce at some point.
+A legal separation is reversible.
+How long can you stay legally separated is your own judgment call.
+To be legally separated from your spouse, there is actually no need for you to get a divorce at some point.

 Getting divorced will only mean that you will be free to marry someone else in the future.
 You and your spouse may remain legally separated for the rest of your life if you both choose to do so.

 Studies indicate that the overwhelming majority of married couples who legally separate get divorced within 3 years of their separation.
 On the other hand, roughly 15% remain separated indefinitely, many for ten years and longer.

 So why would a couple choose to remain legally separated indefinitely rather than getting a divorce?

 A couple may opt for a legal separation as opposed to a divorce due to their religious beliefs or personal values that do not support divorce.Health insurance coverage is a very common reason for people to resort to legal separation even when it costs just the same as a divorce.